ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV001011654 SCV001172001 likely pathogenic Hereditary cancer-predisposing syndrome 2022-06-07 criteria provided, single submitter clinical testing The p.E484K variant (also known as c.1450G>A), located in coding exon 4 of the MSH6 gene, results from a G to A substitution at nucleotide position 1450.
+Ambry Genetics RCV001011654 SCV001172001 pathogenic Hereditary cancer-predisposing syndrome 2024-05-21 criteria provided, single submitter clinical testing The p.E484K pathogenic mutation (also known as c.1450G>A), located in coding exon 4 of the MSH6 gene, results from a G to A substitution at nucleotide position 1450.
 The glutamic acid at codon 484 is replaced by lysine, an amino acid with similar properties.
 This variant has been reported in an individual with MSI-H colorectal cancer that showed loss of MSH6 protein by immunohistochemistry; this individual also met Amsterdam criteria for Lynch syndrome (Dámaso E et al. Cancers (Basel), 2020 Jul;12:).
 Based on internal structural analysis, this variant is deleterious, is moderately destabilizing to the local structure, and is more destabilizing than nearby likely pathogenic variants (Ambry internal data).
+Another variant at the same codon, p.E484Q (c.1450G>C), has been identified in trans with another pathogenic MSH6 mutation in an individual with clinical features of CMMRD (Ambry internal data).
 This amino acid position is highly conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
-Based on the majority of available evidence to date, this variant is likely to be pathogenic.
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
+Based on the supporting evidence, this variant is interpreted as a disease-causing mutation.

 All of Us Research Program, National Institutes of Health RCV003996994 SCV004843610 uncertain significance Lynch syndrome 2023-06-26 criteria provided, single submitter clinical testing This missense variant replaces glutamic acid with lysine at codon 484 of the MSH6 protein.
 Computational prediction suggests that this variant may have deleterious impact on protein structure and function (internally defined REVEL score threshold >= 0.7, PMID: 27666373).
 To our knowledge, functional studies have not been reported for this variant.
 This variant has been reported in an individual affected with colorectal cancer that exhibited microsatellite instability and loss of MSH6 protein by immunohistochemistry analysis (PMID: 32635641).
 This variant has not been identified in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance.